Skip to main content

 Integrate middle back exercises into your routine

-Middle back exercises fit naturally into pull days or full-body routines.
+Middle back exercises fit naturally into pull days or full-body workouts.
 To emphasize this area, place horizontal rowing early in the session, when you’re strongest.
 Most lifters benefit from targeting the middle back 1–2 times per week with a mix of compound lifts and isolation work.
 Focus on execution full scapular movement and control rather than just pulling heavy weight.
 Use a variety of grips, angles, and tempos to train the back thoroughly without overloading the spine.
 You can use the app which helps you create a personalized training plan that aligns with your goals: whether that’s building muscle, gaining strength, or improving balance.
 It also includes the right exercises based on your experience and available equipment.

 Frequently asked questions about middle back exercises